 A humanist memorial service often follows a direct cremation.
 Instead of a casket, the cremains are present, and the service may include scattering or burial.

 There are many ways to define humanism.
 It’s a worldview that says there’s only one life.
 So let’s shape that life in the here and now.
 Humanists strive to lead good, ethical lives.
 This approach to living is shared by millions of like-minded people.
 They value family, community, kindness, and tolerance for the differences in others.

 You don’t have to be a humanist to have a humanist ceremony.
 This is a good choice for anyone who isn’t religious and yet wants a personal, secular, and welcoming service.
 Humanist funerals are becoming popular as more people reject organized religion.
 In fact, 26% of the U.S. population now identify as ‘non-religious’.
 That number grows each year.

 A benefit of the humanist ceremony is its focus on the deceased.
 This allows loved ones to participate in meaningful grief rituals even if they don’t belong to a religious community.
 They can use what works for them.
 As a result, mourners feel comforted by loved ones and meaningful gestures.
 This is important in the grieving process no matter our belief system.

 Get Started on Your Humanist Funeral or Memorial Service

 Those who aren’t religious can still have a meaningful and authentic end-of-life ceremony.
-If you would like to discuss planning one, contact me today.
+If you would like to discuss planning one in Chicago, contact me today.